 Whether you are just getting started investing or wanting to build a portfolio from the bottom up in the best way possible, there are a handful of outstanding mutual funds to get the job done.
 Choosing the best mutual funds is much more than buying the best performers of the past year.

 Instead, investors are wise to know their investment objectives and future plans and prepare for a long-term strategy.
 For example, if you're saving for retirement, it's likely your time horizon is more than ten years.
-It means you can afford take more risk, which essentially means you will likely have more of your investment assets allocated to stock funds than bond funds.
+It means you can afford to take more risk, which essentially means you will likely have more of your investment assets allocated to stock funds than bond funds.

-Here are some of the best types funds to start a long-term portfolio:
+Here are some of the best types of funds to start a long-term portfolio:

 - Balanced Funds: Also called hybrid funds or asset allocation funds, these are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
 The allocation usually remains fixed and invests according to a stated investment objective or style.
 For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65% stocks and 35% bonds.
-It considered a medium risk or what industry experts might call a moderate portfolio.
+It is considered a medium risk or what industry experts might call a moderate portfolio.
 Vanguard also has an outstanding index balanced fund, Vanguard Balanced Index (VBIAX), which is suitable for investors looking for moderate risk.
 Balanced funds can be ideal for beginning investors because they are well-diversified and can, therefore, be used as stand-alone investments or as core holdings to begin a larger portfolio.

 Buying mutual funds can be simple but investors should be careful to choose the right investment company and the best funds to suit their individual goals.
 Once you choose your first mutual fund, you'll have the foundation started.
 You can then build upon that foundation by purchasing more shares of this fund and eventually add more funds for greater diversification.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.